Loren R. Kaufman

-Loren Robert Kaufman (July 27, 1923 – February 10, 1951) was a soldier in the United States Army during the Korean War.
-He received the Medal of Honor for his actions on 4–5 September 1950 during the Battle of Yongsan.
+Loren Robert Kaufman (July 27, 1923 – February 10, 1951) was a soldier in the United States Army during the Korean War who was awarded the Medal of Honor for his actions on 4–5 September 1950 during the Battle of Yongsan.
 He was later killed in action before being awarded the Medal of Honor and is buried at Willamette National Cemetery.

-Kaufman joined the Army from his birthplace the week after the Attack on Pearl Harbor, and served in North Africa and Europe during World War II.
+Kaufman joined the army from his birthplace the week after the Attack on Pearl Harbor, and served in North Africa and Europe during World War II.